-Students applying for the PharmD program for Fall 2017 must submit the application to the Pharmacy College Application Service (PharmCAS) by December 1, 2016.
+Students applying for the PharmD program for Fall 2019 Enrollment must submit the application to the Pharmacy College Application Service (PharmCAS) by December 1, 2018.
 The Drake Supplemental Form and fee must also be submitted to Drake University by December 1.

 There is no application deadline for admission to the Doctor of Occupational Therapy (OTD) program.
 Applications must be submitted through OTCAS.
 A bachelor's degree is required.